 Lindsay Teeples-Mitchell

-Lindsay Teeples-Mitchell has worked as a middle school humanities teacher both domestically and abroad for over a decade and has used her teaching and learning experiences to help broaden her own perspective and in turn, expand the perspectives of her students.
-She has been fortunate to work and learn within the public and private sectors, refugee settlement organizations and juvenile detention centers.
-In each environment, she endeavored to create spaces which were academically rigorous but that young people took ownership of – ones that encouraged students to develop the empathy and confidence needed to use their knowledge, gifts and differences to take action in our world and the courage to stay with it.
-Her teaching philosophy has been deeply influenced by the scholarship of bel hooks and Paulo Freire who have helped her clarify the role and purpose of education: sharing power in the classroom and ensuring all learners are engaged in an educational experience which is accessible, culturally responsive and liberating.
+Lindsay Teeples-Mitchell has worked as a middle school humanities teacher both domestically and internationally for nearly two decades, using her teaching and learning experiences to broaden her own perspective and, in turn, expand that of her students.
+Central to her identity as a lifelong learner, she has been fortunate to work and learn within both public and private sectors, including the International Baccalaureate (IB), refugee settlement organizations, and juvenile detention centers.
+Each of these experiences has strengthened her ability to think creatively and design strategies and frameworks that inspire students to become the best versions of themselves.
+In every environment, she has sought to create spaces that are academically rigorous yet student-centered—spaces where young people take ownership of their learning while developing the empathy and confidence needed to use their knowledge, gifts, and differences to take meaningful action in the world, along with the courage to stick with it.

-Her specialities lie in the intersection between literacy, social emotional learning and civic education.
-She was recently selected as a member of the Fulbright-Hays program to Iceland where she created curriculum focused on Arctic justice and student activism of which advocating for health equity for indigenous communities was prioritized.
+Her educational passions lie at the intersection of literacy, social-emotional learning, and civic education.
+She has served as a workshop facilitator, curriculum writer, and coach, and was recently selected as a member of the Fulbright-Hays program to Iceland, where she created curriculum focused on Arctic justice and student activism.